- Zero Trust Concepts

 What is Zero Trust Security Architecture?

 Over the years, businesses have experienced significant increases in cyber threats and data breaches.
-The traditional perimeter-based security architecture, designed to keep threats outside an organization's network, is no longer sufficient on its own.
+The traditional perimeter-based network security architecture, designed to keep threats outside an organization's network, is no longer sufficient on its own.
 The modern workplace is characterized by mobile devices, cloud computing, and remote work, rendering perimeter defenses obsolete.

 It's time for a new approach to security.
 Zero Trust Security Architecture is a cybersecurity model that is comprised of a collection of concepts and ideas designed to prevent data breaches and limit lateral movement in what has become a perimeter-less network.